| |

 the ground motion exceeded 3 or 4 inches per second, or some other

-7. The contractor who created the flooded street shown in the photo, by breaking a water main, broke another water line literally in front of the author.
-This occurred on January 3, 2017 in a new project a few blocks away in which the same
+[7] The contractor who created the flooded street shown in the photo, by breaking a water main, broke another water line in a different project, literally in front of the author.
+This occurred on January 3, 2017 a few blocks away, in which the same

 contractor was performing a water main replacement and road reconstruction, very similar to the job referenced several times in the CVDG.
 The author documented the ongoing break, which was confined within a large, deep